sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 <!-- [Algorithms](#algorithms) --->
 ## Algorithms
 Security of OpenID Connect and OAuth 2.0 is significantly based on the application of cryptography.
 Herein the choice of algorithms is important for both security as well as interoperability.
-This section lists relevant choices for algorithms for all message and tokens.
+This section lists relevant choices of algorithms for all messages and tokens.

 For signing of messages and tokens, implementations:
 - MUST support `RS256`.